There are thousands of shades of white paint, and picking the perfect one can seem daunting. This is my go-to color, and used throughout our home.

 wall: peignoir by farrow & ball | trim: bistro white by valspar

-One of the many tasks of living outside of a city, is that you've really gotta be good at preparing.
-Something that doesn't come natural to me.
+One of the many tasks of living outside of a city, is that you’ve really got to be good at preparing.
+Something that doesn’t come natural to me.
 I am definitely not a grocery list kind of girl.
-I'm more of go to the grocery store with no plan, then park my cart in the middle of an aisle while browsing Pinterest for a dinner idea.
+I’m more of a go to the grocery store with no plan, then park my cart in the middle of an aisle while browsing Pinterest for a dinner idea, kind of girl.

 So before we began painting our wood paneling – to tide us over until we remodeled – I did a little bit of pre-planning.
 I searched and read all about white – the different shades of white, my favorite designer’s favorite shades of white, and so on.
 I knew I wanted something fresh and clean, and I didn’t want blue undertones, but I didn’t want cream either.
 Just a true, versatile, white.

 After reading many articles online, I decided that Bistro White by Valspar would be the perfect shade for our home.
 While there are thousands of different shades of white, I really liked the warmth of Bistro White without it being yellow or creamy.

 Initially we went to Home Depot to purchase the paint; however, they only sell Behr products.
 I knew that they would be able to color match for us, but when I asked for “Bristo White“, they were unable to find the color.
 I was upset because I had read so many good things about Bristo White, and had my heart set on it.
 It wasn’t until the gal had spent 15 minutes searching for the color that I realized I had misread Bistro as “Bristo”.
 Luckily she laughed along with me, and then color matched the paint.